Coverings of Configurations, Prime Configurations, and Orbiconfigurations: Definition of an Orbiconfiguration

 We begin with a simple motivating example:

 \begin{exmp} Take a cyclic $C_{3}$ action on the 3 point geometry.
 Then clearly the orbit space is one point with that point covered by 3 points and one line with that line covered by three lines.
-This is clearly not a configuration. \end{exmp}
+This is not a configuration as it fails the minimum number of points. \end{exmp}

 We now task ourselves with a rigorous combinatorial definition: